Wallowa County, Oregon: History

 Wallowa County was the scene of perhaps the worst incident of violence against Chinese in Oregon, when in May 1887 a gang of rustlers massacred 10-34 Chinese gold miners in Hells Canyon.
 Of the seven rustlers and schoolboys believed to have been responsible, only three were brought to trial in Enterprise, where a jury found them not guilty on September 1, 1888.
 A proposal to commemorate this event on official maps as Chinese Massacre Cove was approved in 2005 and encompasses a five-acre site.

 In 1896, the Joseph town bank was robbed and there was a shootout in the streets.
 The town has occasionally had re-enactments of that event.

 Wallowa County Courthouse was built in 1909–1910, using locally quarried Bowlby stone, a type of volcanic tuff.
 It is a Romanesque Revival-style building with Queen Anne architectural elements in some exterior features.
 The courthouse was listed on National Register of Historic Places in 2000.
 Today, it still houses Wallowa County government offices and faces west toward South River Street and is surrounded by Courthouse Square which encompasses one city block, approximately 1.3 acres.
 The square is landscaped with oak, pine, maple, linden, juniper, and flowering crab apple trees.
 There are roses planted on the north, west, and south sides of the courthouse.
 The square also has several veteran memorials along with a 20 by 24 ft wood-framed gazebo in the northeast corner of the square.

 United States Supreme Court Associate Justice William O. Douglas was one famous summer visitor to Wallowa County, building a vacation cabin on Lostine River Road in 1939.
+The noted, award-winning character-actor Walter A. Brennan was another famous part-time resident, with a ranch in the Imnaha River canyon complex and properties in Joseph.

 In December 2003, a developer announced a proposal to buy a 62 acre property near Wallowa Lake, and build 11 homes on it.
 This property is adjacent to the property that is home to the grave of Old Chief Joseph, father of the younger Chief Joseph.
 This proposal drew opposition from a local group, as well as from the Nez Perce, Colville, and Umatilla tribes.
 Prior offers by the National Park Service and the Trust for Public Land to buy the land were rejected.
 The County commissioners gave conditional approval for the developers to complete a final plat of the land on February 13, 2004, but the attorney for the Nez Perce said the tribe would appeal the decision to the Oregon Land Use Board of Appeals.
 As of 2016, the controversy was still active.